Gardens in three locations

 - Regional buses number 110 and 115 leave from bus stop Skolgatan and pass Gamla Uppsala on the way north.
 The trip takes about ten minutes and the bus departs twice an hour.

 Parkering at the Linnaeus Garden

 There are parking lots at Österplan, east of the railway, with entrance from S:t Olofsgatan.
 At Dragarbrunnsgatan, close to Klostergatan, there is a multi-storeyed car park.

 Getting to Linnaeus’ Hammarby

-Bus 102 from Uppsala to Knivsta stops at the turn-off for Linnaeus’ Hammarby, about 2 km from the property.
-The travel time from Uppsala central station is about 20 minutes, the return journey about 25 minutes.
+Bus 102 from Uppsala to Knivsta stops at the turn-off for Linnaeus’ Hammarby, about 2 km from the museum.
+The travel time from Uppsala Central Station is about 20 minutes, the return journey about 25 minutes.
 The bus departs every 30 minutes on weekdays and once an hour on weekends.

 Bus 186 also stops at the turn-off for Linnaeus’ Hammarby, on weekdays (travel time 15 minutes).

 - Timetable bus 186 (summer), (12 June – 13 August 2023).

 - Timetable bus 186 (autumn), (14 August – 9 December 2023).